The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 * `Other (please specify)`
 * `None`

-## Some Requirements for the Data Itself
+## Some Specification for the Data Itself

-The [dataset card template]({{site.baseurl}}/dataset-requirements/dataset-card-template) has sections for all the required and optional information.
+The [dataset card template]({{site.baseurl}}/dataset-specification/dataset-card-template) has sections for all the required and optional information.
 Here we discuss a few points.

 ### Formats